 To better contextualize this discrepancy of focus, we can first examine the cities that Benjamin briefly describes.
 As Benjamin leaves the city of Constantinople, he journeys through several smaller cities and records his observations: “From Constantinople is it two day’s voyage to Rhaedaestus, with a community of Israelites about 400, at their head being R. Moses, R. Abijah, and R. Jacob” (72).
 The only written comments from Benjamin regarding the city of Rhaedaestus are brief, numerical statistics on the Jewish population living in the city and their leaders.
 Benjamin presents no portrayal of the local rulers or communities, and he also fails to describe the city’s landmarks or activities.
 In direct contrast, Benjamin describes the mere palace of Baghdad in great length and detail, noting the “great park with all varieties of trees, fruit bearing and otherwise, and all manner of animals” within the palace that is “three miles in extent” (96).
-Benjamin continues to illustrate the grandness of not only the Caliph’s palace, which consists of “great buildings of marble and columns of silver and gold,” (97), but he also explains the traditions and ruling might of the Caliph, writing that he is a “benevolent man… [and] is a righteous man, and all his actions are for good” (98-99).
-Beyond simple numerical data and accounts of Jewish authority in the city, Benjamin details the yearly traditions and rituals of the Caliph, and he also provides lengthy accounts of the charitable and wise nature of the Caliph, enabling the Jews of Baghdad to “dwell in security, prosperity, and honour under the great Caliph” (99).
+Benjamin continues to illustrate the grandness of not only the Caliph’s palace, which consists of “great buildings of marble and columns of silver and gold” (97), but he also explains the traditions and ruling might of the Caliph, writing that he is a “benevolent man […] [and] is a righteous man, and all his actions are for good” (98-99).
+Beyond simple numerical data and accounts of Jewish authority in the city, Benjamin details the yearly traditions and rituals of the Caliph, and he also provides lengthy accounts of his charitable and wise nature, enabling the Jews of Baghdad to “dwell in security, prosperity, and honour under the great Caliph” (99).
 As Benjamin interestingly chooses to focus in on not just Baghdad, but its benevolent ruler who is kind to the Jews, we can first begin to understand why Benjamin’s focus is on the city of Baghdad, and not on those like Rhaedaestus.